 \subsection{Optimization for Time Series Inference}

-Several studies have leveraged the aforementioned causality to to avoid redundant computation and improve efficiency of model inference on time series.
-One well-known example is Fast WaveNet \cite{paine_fast_2016}, which caches intermediate feature maps in voice generation to reduce per-sample complexity from $\mathcal{O}(2^L)$ to $\mathcal{O}(L)$ for WaveNet with $l$ diliated convolutions. \cite{burrello_tcn_2021} developed a specialized kernel library for \acp{TCN} on low-power devices, rewriting 1-D convolution kernels to exploit causal structure and significantly reduce latency and energy usage. \cite{kechris2025don} introduced StreamiNNC, a framework for streaming CNN inference that exploits convolutional shift-invariance to skip redundant operations in overlapping windows by caching previous outputs and computing only for newly arrived inputs. \cite{mudraje20251} proposed a lightweight inference engine for interleaved 1D-CNN execution on microcontrollers, which interleaves data acquisition with incremental convolution using ring buffers, reducing both latency and memory footprint compared to standard deployment pipelines.
+Several studies have leveraged the aforementioned causality to avoid redundant computation and improve the efficiency of model inference on time series.
+One well-known example is Fast WaveNet \cite{paine_fast_2016}, which caches intermediate feature maps in voice generation to reduce per-sample complexity from $\mathcal{O}(2^L)$ to $\mathcal{O}(L)$ for WaveNet with $l$ dilated convolutions. \cite{burrello_tcn_2021} developed a specialized kernel library for \acp{TCN} on low-power devices, rewriting 1-D convolution kernels to exploit causal structure and significantly reduce latency and energy usage. \cite{kechris2025don} introduced StreamiNNC, a framework for streaming \ac{CNN} inference that exploits convolutional shift-invariance to skip redundant operations in overlapping windows by caching previous outputs and computing only for newly arrived inputs. \cite{mudraje20251} proposed a lightweight inference engine for interleaved 1D-\ac{CNN} execution on microcontrollers, which interleaves data acquisition with incremental convolution using ring buffers, reducing both latency and memory footprint compared to standard deployment pipelines.

 However, existing approaches either focus exclusively on 1D convolutions or lack support for overlapping sliding windows.
-None of them above provide an end-to-end code generation pipeline for diverse, hybrid architectures targeting on universal \acp{MCU}, in constrast to \methodName.
+None of them above provides an end-to-end code generation pipeline for diverse, hybrid architectures targeting universal \acp{MCU}, in contrast to \methodName.